Thecmar7/logit/README.md

 - [ ] make use of the pickled file path...
 (I do not know why this was useful...)

 - [ ] custom file location.
 (I do not think this is a good thing either.
 What was I smoking?)
-- [ ] Make the set up and automatic thing that will be check when the program is run for every time...
+- [ ] Make the setup and automatic thing that will be check when the program is run for every time...

 - [x] Strip off new lines on import from text file..
 - [x] input from file (How do I do the formatting?)
-- [ ] import makes weird log name tabbing
+- [x] import makes weird log name tabbing

 - [x] Need to be able to delete entire logs.
 - [ ] deleting should change current...
 Or let the user choose a current...